Celesti25/project-portfolio/index.md

 <a href="Project-2-Data1001---group-project-1.html" target = "_blank" > Studying correlations of attention spans in online learning specifically during COVID. </a>

-<a href="Project-3.html" target = "_blank" > Analyzed the future growth prospect of Australia's economy through assessing international flights to and fro Australia </a>
+<a href="Project-3.html" target = "_blank" > Analyzed the future growth prospect of Australia's economy through assessing international flights to and fro Australia from 2013 to 2018 </a>